Make The Perfect Palm Springs 1970s Margarita!

 A vintage-style margarita with a salted rim and lime wedge is served in a classic glass on a teal plate, alongside a folded taco and tortilla chips against a soft blue background.

-A classic 1970s Palm Springs margarita recipe inspired by Gene Autry’s hotel.
-With the original included below.
+A classic 1970s Palm Springs margarita inspired by Gene Autry’s hotel, with the original recipe included below.

 Golden hour in Palm Springs, a salted glass sweating in the desert heat, and the kind of easygoing glamour that made places like Gene Autry’s Melody Ranch feel like a private escape for Hollywood’s inner circle this is the margarita that fits right in.